 The Committee determined to exercise its discretion to reduce short-term incentive compensation paid in 2022 to all eligible employees by 25% for the 2021 STIP performance year.
-In addition, the short-term incentive payment was further reduced for all PG&E executive officers, which resulted in a reduction of short-term incentive compensation by an average of 40% from the otherwise applicable results for executive officers.
+In addition, the short-term incentive payment was further reduced for PG&E's executive officers (with two exceptions), which resulted in a reduction of short-term incentive compensation by an average of 40% from the otherwise applicable results for these executive officers.

-At the time the Board elected to exercise this negative discretion, the Board did not make any determination that a presumption of withholding of a material portion of executive officer incentive compensation pursuant to D.20-05-053 should apply, or that the factual predicates for any such presumption existed.
-Nevertheless, the Board intended that, to the extent such withholding was required by D.20-05-053, such reduction in STIP payouts shall satisfy, in part, such requirement.
+At the time the Committee elected to exercise this negative discretion, it did not make any determination that a presumption of withholding of a material portion of executive officer incentive compensation pursuant to D.20-05-053 should apply, or that the factual predicates for any such presumption existed.
+Nevertheless, the Committee intended that, to the extent such withholding was required by D.20-05-053, such reduction in STIP payouts shall satisfy, in part, such requirement.